RMITLibrary/easy_cite/markdown/ieee.md

 #### Journal title abbreviations

-If referencing any IEEE journal titles, then refer to the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/Journal-Titles-and-Abbreviations.pdf" target="_blank">IEEE Journal Titles and Reference Abbreviations (2018)</a> (opens in a new tab) document.
+If referencing any IEEE journal titles, then refer to the **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.

 #### Magazine title abbreviations

-When referencing IEEE magazine titles, then refer to the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/Magazine-Titles-and-Abbreviations.pdf" target="_blank">IEEE Magazine Titles and Reference Abbreviations (2018)</a> (opens in a new tab) document.
+When referencing IEEE magazine titles, then refer to the **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.

 #### Conference proceeding abbreviations

 When citing conference proceedings, the common rule is to list the author(s), title, name and location (if provided) of the conference and use any standard abbreviations where necessary.
-For further details, refer to the **Conferences and Conference Proceedings** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2021)</a> (hopens in a new tab) p.
-5.
+For further details, refer to the **Conferences and Conference Proceedings** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) p.
+6.

 #### Publisher abbreviations

-For a list of some publisher abbreviations refer to the **List of Publishers** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2021)</a> (opens in a new tab) pp. 24–39.
+For a list of some publisher abbreviations refer to the **List of Publishers** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 24–40.

 #### Acronyms in-text